cmpd6/cmpd6.github.io/index.md

 layout: home
 ---

-Welcome to CMPD6!
 The sixth edition of the Computational and Mathematical Population Dynamics conference (CMPD6) will take place in Winnipeg (Manitoba, Canada) from to May 2023.